 When two terminals are equipped with compatible wireless interfaces, they both can communicate directly via radio.
 This simplest use is the so-called ad-hoc mode.

-Only in IEEE 802.11b or IEEE 802.11g standard In ad-hoc networks you connect two or more PCs with own wireless interfaces directly together for building a Wireless LAN.
+n IEEE In ad-hoc networks you connect two or more PCs with own wireless interfaces directly together for building a Wirelb or less LAN.